Create free multi-stop delivery routes with Google Maps. Follow our step-by-step guide with videos to plan efficient routes despite the 10-stop limit.

 There’s no way to turn routes into driving directions, so a driver will still have to create their own routes from place to place.

-Can Google Maps do route planning?
+Is Google Maps free for delivery route planning?

 Related articles